reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

  at [Source: (org.springframework.util.StreamUtils$NonClosingInputStream);
  line: 1, column: 1]
 ````
-Here, we see that the error indicates that the response couldn't be mapped to concrete types.
+The error indicates that the response couldn't be mapped to concrete types.

 Next, let's update the test to use `PageImpl` which is a concrete implementation of the `Page` interface as below:
 ````java